 Karen Lindley, has been a member Lillian’s Management Committee since 2014.
 Karen has had her own successful business as a Gemmologist for 40 years and has held numerous voluntary appointments in her industry and is currently on the Board of the Jewellers Association.
 Previously Karen was appointed to the Small Business Development Corporation Board where she served for 9 years.
 In 2014 she was awarded the Adult Volunteer of the Year for her voluntary work through the Sex Crimes Unit and Bravehearts.
 Karen’s expertise lies within generating income and development of strategies for positive outcomes.
 Since 2012 she has also overseen her own Foundation known as the Purple Angel Society who use their funds to support and educate young people.

 Naomi Crago, Secretary, has been a member of Lillian’s Management Committee in various positions since January 2004.
 Naomi currently works as an Archivist for the City of Sydney, preserving the history and memory of the local area.
 She has previously worked at Muru Marri, the Indigenous Health Unit, School of Public Health and Community Medicine, UNSW and has participated in many community action groups, more recently No Shelter and the Save Sydney Park campaign.
-She has also worked in a voluntary capacity for community organisations such as Australians for Native Title and Reconciliation (ANTaR)
+She has also works in a voluntary capacity for community organisations such the Australian Conservation Foundation and the Goldfields Aboriginal Language Centre in WA, and has previously volunteered for Australians for Native Title and Reconciliation (ANTaR).